-In early 1947, several community-minded citizens came together to discuss the formation of a fire district to serve the citizens living south of the City of Spokane and south of the Spokane Valley.
-A special election was held, and on August 27, 1947, Spokane County Fire District 8 was established.
+In early 1947, several community-minded citizens came together to discuss the formation of a fire district to serve citizens living south of the City of Spokane and south of the Spokane Valley.
+A special election was held and more than three-fifths of the votes cast were in favor of the formation of Fire Protection District No. 8.
+On August 29, 1947, Spokane County Fire District 8 was established by a resolution adopted by Spokane County Commissioners.
 The District’s first fire commissioners were William C. Bahme, of Moran, C.M.
 Meenach, of Valleyford, and A. B. Crisler, of Mica.

 In 1949, Spokane County Fire District 8 purchased its first truck, a 1949 Dodge Power Wagon, and appointed its first Fire Chief, Corwin McClung.
 At that time, the Chief’s residence also served as the District’s temporary fire station.